plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Rzhetsky, A., and Nei, M. 1992.
 Statistical properties of the ordinary least-squares, generalized least-squares, and minimum-evolution methods of phylogenetic inference.
 Journal of Molecular Evolution 35: 367-375.

-Saitou, N., and M. Nei.
+:hibiscus: Saitou, N., and M. Nei.
 1987.
 The neighbor-joining method: a new method for reconstructing phylogenetic trees.
 Molecular Biology and Evolution 4: 406-425.
 (Neighbor joining method)

 :hibiscus: Sankoff, D. 1975.
 Minimal Mutation Trees of Sequences.
 SIAM Journal on Applied Mathematics 28:35-42. (generalized parsimony, step matrices)

+:hibiscus: Schluter, D., T. Price, A. Ø. Mooers, and D. Ludwig.
+1997.
+Likelihood of ancestor states in adaptive radiation.
+Evolution 51:1699-1711.

-Schwarz, G. E. 1978.
+:hibiscus: Schwarz, G. E. 1978.
 Estimating the dimension of a model.
 Ann Stat.
 6:461–464.
 (BIC model selection criterion)

 :hibiscus: Shimodaira, H., and M. Hasegawa.
 1999.
 Multiple comparisons of log-likelihoods with applications to phylogenetic inference.
 Molecular Biology and Evolution 16: 1114-1116.
 (SH topology test)